Kylian Mbappé: 2015–2017: Breakthrough and league title

-On 15 March 2017, Mbappé scored Monaco's opening goal in the second leg of the Champions League round of 16 tie with Manchester City.
-Monaco went on to win 3–1, and with the aggregate score being tied 6–6, advanced to the quarter-finals thanks to the away goals rule.
-In the quarter-finals against Borussia Dortmund, Mbappé won a penalty and scored two goals as Monaco won the first leg 3–2 at the Westfalenstadion.
-In the second leg at home, he opened the scoring as Monaco won 3–1 and advanced to the semi-finals.
-They were eventually eliminated from the Champions League following a 4–1 loss on aggregate to Juventus, with Mbappé scoring his team's lone goal in the second leg.
+In the quarter-finals of the Champions League in 2017 against Borussia Dortmund, Mbappé scored two goals as Monaco won the first leg 3–2.
+In the second leg, he opened the scoring as Monaco won 3–1 and advanced to the semi-finals.
+They were eventually eliminated following a 4–1 loss to Juventus.
 Mbappé ended the 2016–17 season with 26 goals from 44 matches in all competitions, as Monaco won the Ligue 1 title.
 He credited fellow Monaco striker Radamel Falcao as a key influence on him throughout the season, giving him the space to express himself and teaching him to be "calm" and "serene" during the game.